sama64/sama64.github.io/content/posts/stability.md

 agency is a rare quality

 hoomans don't normally think what their objectives are\
-and neither do they plan how to get them\
+and neither do they plan on how to get them\
-even less do they act towards them
+it's even less common to act towards them

-so it's just normal that when a hooman feels comfortable enough he just stops thinking
+so it's just normal that when a human feels comfortable enough they just stop thinking

 and you fall in the routine trance\
-and you forget your objectives\
+and you forget about your objectives\
 and you sleep on your plans

 and you don't act\